 The result is a much more “solid” feel to the ride.

-- Rolling resistance (bearings / hubs).
+Rolling resistance (bearings / hubs).
 Most carbon wheels are supplied with superior bearings and hubs with allow the wheels to roll much better.

-- An interesting thing happens with deeper dish wheels.
+An interesting thing happens with deeper dish wheels.
 They can end up pushing the rider along the road.
 Sound too good to be true?
 This is what happens:

-The full disk carbon wheels are the extreme example of this phenomenon where they build up a centrifugal force once spinning which propels them forward and keeps them spinning forward.
+The full disc carbon wheels are the extreme example of this phenomenon where they build up a centrifugal force once spinning which propels them forward and keeps them spinning forward.
 (If you are mechanically minded this is just like a flywheel in a car engine.)

-A couple of notes on disks:
+A couple of notes on discs:

-Because they want to keep going forward, these types of wheels are harder to slow down too, so if the event you are entering has lots of turns and accelerations the disk is likely not the best choice.
+Because they want to keep going forward, these types of wheels are harder to slow down too, so if the event you are entering has lots of turns and accelerations the disc is likely not the best choice.

-- Power to road.
+Power to road.
 As I pointed out, carbon is amazingly strong for its weight.
 This strength allows wheels to be stiffer in a sideways direction meaning less energy is lost by flex in the rim and more energy is transferred to the road.
 This results in more efficient riding.

 Part of the reason for the wheel stiffness is the shorter spokes needed for a deep dish rim: deeper dish = shorter spokes = stiffer wheels

-- Flexibility in compression.
+Flexibility in compression.
 This is another surprising thing about carbon wheels.
 While the wheels are stiffer in a sideways direction as described above they are more flexible in compression.

 When first riding carbon wheels you might hit a bump on the road and it feels like you are riding on a partially deflated tyre.
 This is because the wheel has absorbed some of the impact of the bump.

-- We mentioned number 9 at the start and it is that bikes look HOT with a set of carbon wheels fitted!!!
+We mentioned number 11 at the start and it is that bikes look HOT with a set of carbon wheels fitted!!!

-Feedback suggests carbon wheels can give the following approximate improvements:
+Consistent feedback from our triathlete customers suggests carbon wheels can give the following approximate improvements:

-40 min improvement over IM 180k distance.
+40 min improvement / PB’s over an Ironman triathlon 180k distance.

 20 min over 70.3 (90k)